yo5678/streamlint/README.md

 ~~~

-I understand we can You can choose whether to display the page content（The table of contents is always displayed.）.
+I understand we can choose whether to display the page content（The table of contents is always displayed.）.

-##  App
+##  try to making App

+I tried to making app which can get time where is another timezone.

+And I can another page which is written about "How to calculate".

+This page is modifed followed by fix function code.